iq-motion-control/iq-module-communication-doc/docs/tutorials/testing_with_control_center.rst

   our products.
 The serial port is determined by the name of the serial port used by your USB-to-UART converter, see the `Hardware Setup`_ section for more details on how to determine that port name.
 * The :gold:`Display` section displays information, configuration parameters, and controls relevant to your current tab.
-When you change tabs the controls and information shown here will change.
+When you change tabs, the controls and information shown here will change.
 This is where the majority of your interactions with a connected motor will take place.
 * The :purple:`Log` section displays information about the Control Center that can be useful for understanding what state the Control Center is in and debugging connection problems.
 Check here if you are having connection issues